dgc-network/dgc-contract-backup/docs/source/sabre_transaction_family.rst

 Below, the different payload actions are defined along with the inputs and outputs that are required in the transaction header.

-SabrePayload
+SmartPayload
 ------------

-A SabrePayload contains an action enum and the associated action payload.
+A SmartPayload contains an action enum and the associated action payload.
 This allows for the action payload to be dispatched to the appropriate logic.

-Only the defined actions are available and only one action payload should be defined in the SabrePayload.
+Only the defined actions are available and only one action payload should be defined in the SmartPayload.

 .. code-block:: protobuf

-  message SabrePayload {
+  message SmartPayload {
     enum Action {
       ACTION_UNSET = 0;
       CREATE_CONTRACT = 1;